 The problem encountered by most is that the mouseout and mouseover events are fired a lot more often than you might think.
 Here's a couple of examples that demonstrate the issue.

-In this example the counters are updated on every mouseout or mouseover event.
-Notice that a number of mouseouts are fired as you move over the nested div.
+In this example the counters are updated on every mouseout or mouseover event caught by the external div.
+Notice that a number of mouse events are fired as you move over the nested div.

-In this example the counters are only updated once the isMouseLeaveOrEnter function checks that the mouse has actually move over or away from the parent element.
+In this example the counters are only updated once the isMouseLeaveOrEnter function checks that the mouse has actually moved over or away from the external div.
 Now moving over the nested element no longer triggers anything.

 Under internet explorer there are 2 events you don't see in other browsers, mouseleave and mouseenter.
 These 2 events operate the way most people think mouseout and mouseover work until they find themselves in difficulty.
 They fire only when the mouse enters or leaves the element and ignores all of the elements children.
 If they weren't microsoft only this article would never have been written.